 Setting up your data science project

-Before you begin, make sure that you are logged in to Red Hat OpenShift AI.
+• You have logged in to Red Hat OpenShift AI.

 Procedure

-1. On the navigation menu, select Data Science Projects.
+1. On the navigation menu, select Data science projects.
 This page lists any existing projects that you have access to.
-From this page, you can select an existing project (if any) or create a new one.

-3. Enter a display name and description.
+3. In the Create project modal, enter a display name and description.

 New data science project form